50 Best Thanksgiving Recipes

-Thanksgiving is a wonderful time of year filled with family, friends, and—you guessed it—a perpetually long to-do list.
-That is why we rounded up 50 Thanksgiving recipes that can be prepped in advance, so you don't have to sacrifice creativity and taste because of a busy schedule.
+And to save you day-of stress for the holidays, we've rounded up some of the best Thanksgiving recipes that can be prepped in advance.
 From spicy mashed sweet potatoes to Instant Pot turkey, these quick and easy dishes perfect for prepping beforehand will have you covered for the holiday.
 Now if we could only magically figure out some simple ways to create more counter space…

 Muffin-Tin Quiches with Smoked Gouda and Ham

-These mini quiches, which feature diced red potatoes, chopped broccoli, and creamy Gouda cheese, are perfect to bake ahead, freeze, and then reheat and serve as an appetizer during any holiday get-together.
+These mini quiches, which feature diced red potatoes and creamy Gouda cheese, are perfect to bake ahead, freeze, and then reheat and serve as an appetizer during any holiday get-together.
 Even better?
 These quiches don't require paper muffin liners, which means fewer things to pick up on your grocery list.
 Just spray the muffin pan with cooking spray and get baking!

 Get our recipe for Muffin-Tin Quiches with Smoked Gouda and Ham.